 |ACT Score||Competitiveness||Admission Chances|

-You will need exceptionally good grades to get into Appalachian State University.
-The average high school GPA of the admitted freshman class at Appalachian State University was 4.05 on the 4.0 scale indicating that primarily A students are accepted and ultimately attend.
-The school ranks #3 in North Carolina for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as ASU accepts 69% of students who apply.
+Applicants require exceptionally good grades to get into ASU.
+The average high school GPA of the admitted freshman class at Appalachian State University was 3.98 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The school ranks #4 in North Carolina for highest average GPA.
+If your high school grades are above the average 3.98 GPA, you have a very good chance of being admitted as ASU accepts 80% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|

 |3.25 to 3.49||4.64%||Reach|

 |2.50 to 2.99||0.38%||Low|

 |1.00 to 1.99||0%||Low|